 My work life:

 My name is Lee, I'm a Worcestershire based professional wedding photographer.
 I have been photographing weddings for 17 years, full time for 11years and I honestly believe I have the best job in the world.
-As of January 2023, I have photographed just shy of 450 weddings, and loved every moment.
-Also, if you judge me by the photo above, I seem to hold my camera like a complete weirdo.
+As of September 2023, I have photographed just shy of 500 weddings, and loved every moment.

 I'm often asked how I got into photography, and I'm afraid it's one of those good old fashioned love stories - only this one is about a boy and his camera.
 I was 12 years old when my dad retrieved his old 35mm film camera from the attic - a camera that's 10 years older than I am!
 I used to love playing with the camera, I love how it felt in my hand and I loved the noise the shutter made.
 The camera didn't have any film in it but that didn't stop me from composing make-believe photos.
 I was hooked on photography without ever having taken a photo.